okta/odyssey/packages/docs/components/button.md

 <Description>

-Don't use buttons to navigate users around the site or product; use links instead.
+Don't use Buttons to navigate users around the site or product; use links instead.

 </Description>